vtasca/fed-statement-scraping/README.md

 # FOMC Meeting Statements & Minutes
-This repository automatically scrapes and aggregates the Federal Reserve FOMC meeting statements and minutes - creating a dataset that enables tracking US monetary policy changes through time.
+This repository automatically scrapes and aggregates the Federal Reserve FOMC meeting statements, minutes, and scheduled future meetings - creating a dataset that enables tracking US monetary policy changes through time.

-It works by polling the website of the U.S. Federal Reserve on a periodic basis and scraping the new statements and minutes as they become available.
+It works by polling the website of the U.S. Federal Reserve on a periodic basis and scraping the new statements, minutes, and scheduled meetings as they become available.
 The scraper runs in a scheduled GitHub Actions workflow, which is [available here](https://github.com/vtasca/fed-statement-scraping/actions/workflows/main.yml).

 The dataset begins in the year 2000 and the textual data is presented as it is found on the website of the Federal Reserve.